 The best way to start improving and reshaping your workplace culture is by assessing the current state of your employees.
 Previously, we mentioned that your employees’ should be able to share their voice and express their feelings.

-Using employee surveys is one of the fastest and most effective ways for collecting their feedback.
+Using employee surveys is one of the fastest and most effective ways of collecting their feedback.
 Here are some workplace culture questions you can use in your survey:

 - Do you know what our core company values are?